Fire tears through single-wide trailer in Ferndale, displaces at least 8 people

 A fire Friday night destroyed a single-wide mobile home and displaced at least eight people, said Ben Boyko, division chief with Whatcom County Fire District 7.

-The family, all of whom escaped safely, told firefighters that 10 people had been inside the house – five children and five adults – Boyko said.
+The family, all of whom escaped safely, told firefighters that 10 people – five children and five adults – had been in the home, Boyko said.
 But a list of occupants drawn up later by an investigator indicated only eight people, three adults and five kids, were inside, he added.

 Firefighters called the Red Cross to help the family find alternative housing.

-Crews managed to keep the fire from spreading to other homes and a nearby vehicle and neither appeared to have been damaged, Boyko said.
+Crews kept the fire from spreading to other homes and a nearby vehicle and apparently prevented damage to them as well, Boyko said.
 A neighboring home, however, lost power after the fire damaged power lines.

 “It was just really hard to determine anything because it was such a little space and it went up so fast,” Boyko said.